mongodb/specifications/source/serverless-testing/tests/README.rst

 ~~~~~~~~~~~~~~~~~~

 Managing the Serverless instances and connecting to them requires a few
 variables to be specified.
-These are confidential and MUST be specified as
+The variables marked "private" are confidential and
-private Evergreen variables or used only in private Evergreen projects.
-If using
+MUST be specified as private Evergreen variables or used only in private
-a public Evergreen project, xtrace MUST be disabled when using these variables
+Evergreen projects.
+If using a public Evergreen project, xtrace MUST be disabled
-to help prevent accidental leaks.
+when using these variables to help prevent accidental leaks.

 - ``${SERVERLESS_DRIVERS_GROUP}``: Contains the ID of the Atlas group dedicated
   to drivers testing of Serverless.